 This phrasing takes a more positive approach, but it is still a question about weaknesses.

 Follow-Up Questions About Weaknesses

-You should also be prepared for follow-up or probing questions, especially if your answer to the original weakness question was vague or unconvincing.
+Sometimes, an interviewer may not be satisfied with your answer to the “What is your greatest weakness?” question.
+You should also be prepared for follow-up or probing questions, especially if your answer to the original weaknesses job interview question was vague or unconvincing.

 Here is a list of weakness questions you might get as follow-ups: